Treaty of Fort Stanwix (1768): Treaty

 Although the Six Nations of New York had previously recognized colonial rights southeast of the Ohio River at the 1752 Treaty of Logstown, they continued to claim ownership (by conquest) over all land as far south as the Tennessee River.
 They had reserved this territory for decades as a hunting ground.
-They still considered the Tennessee their boundary with the Cherokee and other "Southern" tribes.
-Although representatives of the Indian nations who occupied these lands, primarily the Shawnee and Delaware, were present at the negotiations in 1768, they were not signatories and had no real role in the Iroquois' sale of their homeland.
-The Iroquois hoped that by releasing Ohio lands, they could take pressure off their own home territories in the New York and Pennsylvania areas.
+They still considered Tennessee their boundary with the Cherokee and other "Southern" tribes.
+Although representatives of the Indian nations who occupied these lands, primarily the Shawnee and Delaware, were present at the negotiations in 1768, they were not signatories.
+They had no fundamental role in the Iroquois' sale of their homeland.
+The Iroquois hoped that they could take pressure off their home territories in the New York and Pennsylvania areas by releasing Ohio lands.
 Rather than secure peace, the Fort Stanwix treaty helped set the stage for the next round of hostilities between Native Americans and American colonists along the Ohio River, which would culminate in Dunmore's War.

 The treaty also settled land claims between the Six Nations and the Penn family, the proprietors of Pennsylvania, where the lands acquired in 1768 were referred to as the "New Purchase".
 Due to disputes about the physical boundaries of the settlement, however, the final treaty line would not be fully agreed upon for another five years.
 The final portion of the Line of Property in Pennsylvania, called the Purchase line in the State, was fixed in 1773 by representatives from the Six Nations and Pennsylvania who met at a spot called Canoe Place at the confluence of West Branch of the Susquehanna River and Cush Cushion Creek in what is now Cherry Tree, Pennsylvania.

 American settlers pushing westward and opportunities for economic development turned the attention of investors and land speculators to the area west of the Appalachians.
 In response to demands by settlers and speculators, colonial authorities sought further land cessions from the Iroquois and Cherokee.
 The Treaty of Lochaber with the Cherokee followed in 1770, adjusting boundaries established in the Treaty of Hard Labour, whereby the Cherokee withdrew their claim to parts of the same country, encompassing the south part of present-day West Virginia.